chrisgrieser/nvim-various-textobjs/README.md

 ### Dynamically switch text object settings
 Some text objects have specific settings allowing you to configure their behavior.
-In case you want two have two keymaps, one for each behavior, you can use this plugin's `setup` call before calling the respective text object.
+In case you want to have two keymaps, one for each behavior, you can use this plugin's `setup` call before calling the respective text object.

 ```lua